zcorpan/html-parser-book/manuscript/parser.md

 >
 > : Append the current input character to the current tag token's tag name.

 The input is still "`<p`", and the "`p`" falls into the *Anything else* clause.
-The start tag token’s name is now "`p`".
+The start tag token's name is now "`p`".
 The tokenizer stays in this state for the next character.

 The input is now `<p>`; the "`>`" switches back to the *data state* and emits the start tag token.
 This token will immediately be handled by the tree builder before the tokenizer can continue.